cloudfoundry/community/toc/rfc/rfc-draft-efficient-modern-vm-sizes.md

 so we should optimize the default VM sizes for these workloads.
 We will choose VM sizes that are either cheaper because they newer generation, they provide a smaller/finer tuned amount of hardware, or they have burstable cores for appropriate workloads.

 **Note: This is a breaking change, especially for Reserved Instance holders.
-Anyone using the default VM sizes for a high-performance or production CF should consider customizing their VM sizes**.
+Anyone using the default VM sizes for a high-performance or production CF should consider customizing their VM sizes.
+In addition, the diego cells have been reduced from 26-64GB of memory to a consistent 16GB by default, so please consider how many you need or resize them up.**.
 We beleive it is acceptable to make this type of change because we expect production deployments of CF to customize their VM types anyway, and we cannot prevent progress just to help RI buyers.

 ## Problem